Liwaa al-Umma: Structure and membership

 Harati decided to form the group following discussions with supporters of the Syrian opposition during a fact-finding mission to Syria in early 2012.

 According to Harati, about 90% of its 6,000+ members were Syrians, with the remaining 10% a mixture of Libyans, Egyptians, Palestinians, Sudanese and other Arabs.
 Harati also said that most of the Syrian fighters were former members of other rebel groups who decided to join Liwaa al-Umma, whilst others had joined as individuals.
-He also sayid that most of the Libyans were former members of the Tripoli Brigade, which received training from Qatari Special Forces in the town of Nalut during the Libyan Civil War.
+He also said that most of the Libyans were former members of the Tripoli Brigade, which received training from Qatari Special Forces in the town of Nalut during the Libyan Civil War.
 Syrians in Liwaa al-Umma said that, compared to most other rebel groups in Syria, the group was seen as better organized and more disciplined.

 Although allegedly most of its members were Syrian, foreign volunteers played a key role in the leadership of the group.
 The main alleged reason behind the formation of the group was so that Al-Harati and other foreign volunteers could share with the Syrian opposition their expertise and experiences fighting elsewhere.

 Liwaa al-Umma and the Free Syrian Army were separate until around September 2012.

 The group also reportedly had plans to set up a political wing to represent it in post-war Syria.